 - You can’t wear the items out before you buy them.
 Unlike clothing rental, you do need to leave tags on the items and not wear them, just try them on.
 You still can test them out more than if you were in-store but it’s something to be aware of.

-My overall Wantable review is, I really enjoyed my box.
-My stylist did a good job, especially for the first try and without visuals as I didn’t have a Pinterest board.
+My overall Wantable review is, that I really enjoyed my box.
+My stylist did a good job, especially for the first try, and without visuals as I didn’t have a Pinterest board.

 The clothes were high quality and I knew a lot of the brands.
 The fit was also very good.
 I don’t think I had any items that didn’t fit correctly and my body can be difficult for that so I was very impressed.